PapaZulu-2701/HL2_Combine_Kick_ThrowBack_Grenades/README.md

 # HL2_Combine_Kick_ThrowBack_Grenades
+[ Techinical Differences Between The TrowBack and Kick]
+- ThowBack:

+I wanted to make this a tactial though out decision, so what happen is:
+- The Soldier will look at the grenade
+- Crouch (Default animation)
+- "Pick" the Grenade (Actually he's using the Gravity Gun Pull Code/Mechanic of the game)
+- Reset the timer(Automatic)
+- Look at the player
+- Throws the grenade back to him

+- The default animations were so slow that the grenade allways exploded on the soldier hand
+- So I also used the Gravity Gun pull game mechanic that by default reset the enemy grenade timer when you pick one
+- The lore reason I came up to justify this is because the Combine Soldiers have a software on their helmets that sends a signal that resets the grenade timer.

+- Kick:

+I wanted to make this look like an desperate act, so what happen is:
+.
+The Soldier will look at the grenade
+.
+Will kick it away in the current direction his facing .
+The Timer of the grenade will not be reseted

 [ How To Find The Custom Logics]

 Just hit Ctrl+F and search for the word MODIFICATION.
 That’ll take you straight to the custom parts of the code, so you can easily see what’s new versus what’s original Valve code.
 I also added comments to help explain the purpose of each line I created, making it easier for anyone to understand the goals behind the changes.